-Knowing how to create successful online courses is a content marketing strategy with lots of potential.
-All you need is knowledge about something you’re passionate about, an online presence and some time on your hands.
+Knowing how to create successful online courses is a content marketing strategy with lots of potentials.
+All you need is knowledge about something you’re passionate about, an online presence, and some time on your hands.

 Regardless of the size of your company, selling online courses can greatly improve not only your income but also your loyal follower count.
 If you’re a solopreneur, then you can start with an email course and when you have a collection, move up to a learning management system or offer your courses in online course marketplaces.